Old School DBT

 + FROM rawdata;

 and then 2) automate a second feature branch that boilerplate materializes the statement CREATE TABLE data SELECT * from data_def off main's data.
-We would use something like the query below to identify discrepencies between on the main branch:
+We would use something like the query below to identify discrepancies between on the main branch:

 SELECT table_schema, table_name